July-August 8th District Newsletter

 A major priority of mine is figuring out how to make Wilmington's streets as safe and stress-free as possible for both pedestrians and drivers.

 To provide more of deterrent effect, a growing number of Wilmington-area legislators at the State level in Dover believe automated enforcement can help.
 Philadelphia, for example, has reduced speeding by 93% on its most dangerous street using such technology.
-After a string of speed-related major accidents on I95, this fall DELDOT will be installing a pilot program using automated enforcement in the I95 portion of the City of Wilmington.
+After a string of speed-related major accidents on I95, this fall DELDOT will be installing a pilot program using automated enforcement over I95 in Wilmington.
 This is a first for Delaware.

 These Wilmington area State legislators will be using the data collected from that DELDOT pilot to write legislation when the next session starts in January allowing for the strategic and effective use of this technology to improve safety on Wilmington's streets.
 More on this in future newsletters.